Nine questions on China-India Doklam border standoff

 7 Will the dispute influence the construction of China–Pakistan Economic Corridor or the Belt and Road Initiative?

 India didn’t participate in the Belt and Road Forum in May in Beijing for two reasons: one, like China, India is also aspiring to be a regional power.
-Two, CPEC goes through Pakistan-administered Kashmir, a territory on which India has claims.
+Two, CPEC goes through Pakistan-administered Kashmir, a territory on which India has claim.
 I doubt if the border standoff will halt the construction of CPEC or BRI projects.
 Eventually, India will catch the BRI bandwagon.

 8 In your opinion, will the dispute be upgraded to war?